 - 1. Both the University and the BGSU-FA recognize the importance of continuous improvement in the skills and accomplishments of faculty in teaching/librarian effectiveness and scholarly/creative activity. - 2.
 The University and the BGSU-FA are committed to supporting awards that recognize the accomplishments of Bargaining Unit Faculty Members. - 3.
-To the extent that funds are available, and in accordance with procedures and criteria established by each department/school and college, all BUFMs shall be eligible to receive funds from their department/school and/or college to support professional development activities, including but not limited to reimbursement for travel expenses. - 4.
-Departments/schools shall, in their established procedures and criteria, provide for a system of accounting that records and tracks professional development funding awarded to and spent by its BUFMs along with a short description of the purpose of the funding for each Member.
+To the extent that funds are available, and in accordance with procedures and criteria established by each department/school and college, all BUFMs shall be eligible to receive funds from their department/school and/or college to support professional development activities, including but not limited to reimbursement for travel expenses.
+Travel required for unit, college, or University requirements (e.g., training for accreditation) shall not come from a BUFM's professional development allocation. - 4.
+Departments/schools shall, in their established procedures and criteria, provide for a system of accounting that records and tracks professional development funding awarded to and spent by its BUFMs along with a short description of the purpose of the funding for each BUFM.
 Records kept pursuant to these accounting systems shall be made available upon request. - 5.
-The Parties shall establish a joint committee composed of three (3) representatives from the BGSU-FA and three (3) representatives from the Administration, or another mutually agreed upon number of equal representatives, to examine issues pertaining to the availability and allocation of professional development funds including, but not limited to the following topics: (a) establishing a common definition of professional development and professional development funding, (b) the availability and allocation of professional development funding, and (d) the feasibility of the distribution of professional development funding, and (d) the feasibility of the centralization of professional development funding.
-The committee shall issue its findings, report and recommendations to the Provost and President of by the BGSU-FA no later than the end of the 2016-17 academic year.
+Further Efforts to Enhance the Distribution of Professional Development Funds Provided by the University - 5.1.
+In order to facilitate greater consistency within and across colleges and to help ensure the equitable access and support for BUFMs' professional development, the Labor-Management Committee is charged to review current practices and to develop recommendations for awarding professional development funding to BUFMs.
+The LMC shall solicit input from the Deans in developing recommendations for awarding professional development funds to BUFMs.
+These recommendations shall be submitted to the Provost and the BGSU-FA President by January 23, 2020. - 5.2.
+The LMC recommendations shall consider, but are not limited to, the following interests: - 5.2.1.
+Level of funding for BUFMs - 5.2.2.
+Equity among BUFMs (QRF, tenure track, tenured) - 5.2.3.
+Relationship of professional development policy to reappointment, tenure, and promotion (RTP) and merit policies - 5.2.4.
+BUFM notification of professional development allocation and running balance - 5.2.5.
+Standardization of allowable expenses